 The financial statements of the Research Foundation can be found at the following: http://louisville.edu/finance/controller/finst b.
 Cash and Cash Equivalents c.
-Accounts Receivable sponsored programs that support the Research Foundation.
-Accounts receivable are recorded net of estimated uncollectible amounts.
+Accounts Receivable d.
+Inventories

 The Research Foundation considers all investments (not held for long-term purposes) with an original maturity of three months or less to be cash equivalents.